rehierl/node-tree-outliner/3-1-0-design-2.md

 guaranteed to have a dedicated next sibling, or even a dedicated first child.

-Because of that, a sectioning node itself has no order with regards to any of its siblings (i.e. there is no guaranteed next sibling).
-Consequently, the result of an algorithm that attempts to support type-2 section in such a tree would be non-deterministic (i.e. any subsequent run could have a different result).
+Because of that, a sectioning node itself has no order with regards to any of its siblings or children.
+Consequently, the result of an algorithm that attempts to support type-2 section in such a tree would be non-deterministic (i.e. subsequent runs can potentially produce different results).

 Unordered trees can therefore only support type-1 sections.
-That is, with the limitation that there is no actual first child.
+That is, with the limitation that all child nodes are equal.

 <!-- ======================================================================= -->
 ## Overview of other possible first nodes

-Attempting to define any other node, as the section's first node, will add secondary constraints to a definition and to an implementation.
+Attempting to define any other type of node, as a section's first node, will add secondary constraints to a definition and to an implementation.
 Apart from the additional effort needed to detect when to actually begin associating nodes with a section, an implementation would also have to take into account that a given tree might violate the required structure.

 In order to justify these constraints, a definition would need to have a clear reason as to why certain nodes (i.e. those in between the sectioning node and the section's first node) would have to be excluded.
 That is, the semantics of these unrelated nodes must be defined separately and with regards to the declared section.
 Because of that, such an attempt is, although technically possible, ill advised.

+### cheating the tree traversal

 However, an implementation has in theory the ability to cheat the traversal of the node tree by directly examining the tree's structure as soon as a certain sectioning node is entered.
-Because of that, it could simply determine ahead of schedule, if that sectioning node has for example a 2nd child, a 2nd subsequent sibling, or a parent node.
+Because of that, it could simply determine ahead of schedule, if that sectioning node has for example a 2nd child, a 2nd subsequent sibling, or even a any ancestors.
 Consequently, an algorithm could configure itself to act accordingly.

 The downside of this kind of look ahead would be, that the ability to look ahead would have to become a requirement, if it could not be avoided.
-That is, implementations, that can not support any kind of look ahead (e.g. due to technical reasons), would not be impossible.
-Hence, ill advised.
+That is, efficient implementations, that can not support any kind of look ahead (e.g. due to technical limitations), would not be impossible.

+Because of that, such an approach is ill advised.

 ### other siblings